-the Basic Reference Model discusses the OSI architecture in its totality, the development of each layer in the architecture requires a careful study of fundamental problem posed for each layer.
-The outcome of each study takes of service and protocol standards for a layer.
-These standards are previewed in the second.
+While the Basic Reference Model discusses the OSI architecture in its totality, the stailed development of each layer in the architecture requires a careful study of stutions to fundamental problem posed for each layer.
+The outcome of each study takes form of service and protocol standards for a layer.
+These standards are previewed in section.

-standards for the six bottom layers, Physical layer through Presentation for different application of the Application layer.
-These organisations work methy, but have co-operated with each other by adopting many of each other's as their own.
-This has not only cut down the time and cost of development of and ards, but has led to the development of a consistent and compatible set of and for the seven layers.
+A number of organisations, in particular CCITT, ISO, IEEE and ECMA, have been eveloping standards for the six bottom layers, Physical layer through Presentation per, and for different application of the Application layer.
+These organisations work dependently, but have co-operated with each other by adopting many of each other's andards as their own.
+This has not only cut down the time and cost of development of SI standards, but has led to the development of a consistent and compatible set of andards for the seven layers.

-the layers, Physical layer through Presentation layer, a standard typically of two documents, one of service definition while other covers protocol ation.
-These documents may make references to one or more related documents Standards for Transport, Session and Presentation layers literately fit into this structure.
-The situation regarding the lower layers is different since several are available a designer regarding the choice of communication media, subtopology and their interconnection, less.
-Note that, particularly because of concerning Network service and protocol, multiple Transport layer protocols to be defined so that the Transport service is uniformly identical across the setwork.
+For the layers, Physical layer through Presentation layer, a standard typically nsist of two documents, one of service definition while other covers protocol ecification.
+These documents may make references to one or more related documents well.
+Standards for Transport, Session and Presentation layers literately fit into this cument structure.
+The situation regarding the lower layers is different since several tions are available a designer regarding the choice of communication media, subtwork topology and their interconnection, less.
+Note that, particularly because of tions concerning Network service and protocol, multiple Transport layer protocols ay have to be defined so that the Transport service is uniformly identical across the tire network.

-definition and to protocol specification.
-The other documents discuss related and the application itself.
-In some cases, such as message handling, more than defined to cater to a variety of users or equipment.
+Application layer standards are also differently documented.
+There may be several souments concerning a single application.
+Two of these documents, again, relate to rvice definition and to protocol specification.
+The other documents discuss related concepts and the application itself.
+In some cases, such as message handling, more than services may be defined to cater to a variety of users or equipment.